lakshikap/python-projects/Netflix_Movie_Analysis/README.md

 1) Business Problem 1: Netflix, the streaming company wants to understand its existing content catalog.
 What are the dominant content types (Movie vs TV Show), and how are they distributed by year and genre?
 2) Business Problem 2: Netflix wants to understand content diversity and which countries dominate which genres.
 Where are there gaps to expand?

+## Why?
+By analyzing Netflix’s content catalog across type, year, genre, and country, the company can optimize its investment strategy, identify dominant formats like movies vs. TV shows, and track growth trends over time.
+Simultaneously, understanding which countries lead specific genres and where content gaps exist enables Netflix to expand its global reach, tailor region-specific content, and partner strategically.
+Together, these insights drive smarter content curation, boost user engagement, reduce content waste, and unlock new revenue opportunities.

 ## The Approach and Solution:
 1) I obtain a dataset from Kaggle on Netflix Movies and TV Shows.
+This includes columns: show_id, title, director, cast, country, date_added, release_year, rating, duration, listed_in, description and type.
-2) I explore the data to identify any issues and clean the data.
+2) Based on the problem context, I explore the data to identify any issues and clean the data.
 As there were cells with multiple values, I normalize two columns relevant for the analysis.
 3) Then I conduct the analysis using data analysis techniques to solve the business problem.
-This analysis primarily uses pandas, numpy, matplotlib, plotly and seaborn.
+This analysis primarily uses pandas, numpy, matplotlib, plotly, seaborn and pycountry libraries.
 4) I write insights from each step in the analysis and propose recommendations.

 ## Input: